w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 ## Account Abstraction in Polkadot

-While the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk) doesn't have a single pallet (module) for complete account abstraction, it incorporates various pallets that collectively achieve similar functionalities.
+While the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk) does not have a single pallet (module) for complete account abstraction, it incorporates various pallets that collectively achieve similar functionalities.
 These include: